-Why It’s Important To Let Your Skin Breath
+Why It’s Important To Let Your Skin Breathe

 Your skin, in case you didn’t know, is actually the largest organ in your body.
 It’s job is to protect you and to stand up to whatever situation you find yourself in, and sometimes, as we’re sure you can understand, it just needs a break!
 Thankfully, now that many of us are spending much more time indoors, it’s the perfect opportunity to show your skin some extra love.

-Here are a few ways to let your skin (and yourself!) breath so you can emerge on the other side rejuvenated and ready to take on whatever the universe throws your way.
+Here are a few ways to let your skin (and yourself!) breathe so you can emerge on the other side rejuvenated and ready to take on whatever the universe throws your way.

 Go foundation free